 - The infection may spread up to the bladder and cause sores and swelling in the urethra, resulting in pain and burning sensation during urination

 - In rare cases, genital herpes can cause meningitis, a condition that leads to inflammation of membranes of the brain and spine

 There is no known cure for genital herpes yet, though antiviral medications are effective for easing out the symptoms and reducing the frequency of recurrent episodes.
 The medicines may be recommended during an outbreak or otherwise too.
 Anesthetic ointments can be used locally to relieve the pain and itching in the sores.
 Application of ice packs also helps, while keeping the area clean and dry is important.

 Taking precautions is the best way to deal with genital herpes.
 Safe sex practices such as avoiding multiple sexual partners and using condoms can reduce the risk of infection to a considerable extent.
 Also, an infected person should be honest enough to share the fact with their partner and avoid unprotected sex.
 Pregnant woman need to be extra careful and communicate with their gynecologist so that antiviral treatment can be started to protect the baby from the infection.

-Gaudium IVF is a renowned infertility clinic in Delhi where patients are offered advanced infertility treatment along with excellent care for reproductive and gynecological issues.
+Gaudium IVF is a renowned IVF Centre in Delhi where patients are offered advanced infertility treatment along with excellent care for reproductive and gynecological issues.
 Visit here for a free second opinion from Dr Manika Khanna, the leading IVF specialist in Delhi.